FAQ

 My name is Damon Eckard.

 My pronouns are he/him/his.
-I was born in Florida but I grew up in Kansas.
-I have lived in California since 1999.
+I was born in Florida but grew up in Kansas.
+I escaped in to California in 1999, and I’ve lived here ever since.
 I’m tall.
-I’m queer.
 I’m colorblind.
-I’m a secular humanist.
 I skate goofy.
 I’ve never had a cavity.
-My cat’s name is Pigeon.
+I’m an anti-theist and a secular humanist.
+I’m queer.
 I have ADHD. -

 I started playing drums when I was eight.

 I had an excellent drum teacher.
 His name was Harry Huxol.
 He was a master percussionist from the big band swing era.
-I studied with him until I was eighteen.
-He taught me how to think about and relate to rhythm.I started playing guitar at eleven.
+I studied with him for a decade.
+He taught me how to understand and relate to rhythm.I started playing guitar at eleven.

 I played drums, guitar, and vibraphone in jazz band ‘cause it was an absolute blast.
 I played anything I could hit with a stick in orchestras ‘cause the ladies love a triangle player.
 I played snare drum in marching band ‘cause I was a glutton for punishment.
-My high school jazz band teacher was excellent.
-His name was John Selzer.
-He refined the way I thought about song structure and taught me how to think about and relate to being in key.I started playing in bands at sixteen.
+My high school jazz band teacher was a man named John Selzer.
+He refined the way I thought about song structure and taught me how to understand and relate to being in key.I started playing in bands at sixteen.

 I had lots of friends who were super into music too, so we started playing together.
 This is when I got into electric guitars, amps, and pedals, which was super fun ‘cause I was mostly only an acoustic player till then.I started formal music studies at eighteen.

 I majored in music theory and composition at the University of Kansas.
-I played piano for class, percussion for performances, guitar for myself, bassoon for the hell of it, and viola da gamba for the renn faire street cred.
-I went to music school ‘cause I wanted to learn more about music, but music school turned out to be mostly about being good at music school.I started touring in bands at twenty-two.
+I played piano for class, percussion for performances, guitar for myself, bassoon for the hell of it, and viola da gamba for that sweet renn faire street cred.
+I went to music school ‘cause I wanted to learn more about music, but what i really learned is that music school is mostly just about learning to be good at going to music school.I started touring in bands at twenty-two.

 I joined shoegaze band Shallow on electric guitar and Farfisa Mini Compact organ and toured a bunch with them.
-We played in every state in the lower 48 and shared stages with the Flaming Lips, the Creatures, Heatmiser, Gerald Collier, and the Brian Jonestown Massacre, among others. -
+We played in every state in the lower 48 and shared stages with bands like the Flaming Lips, the Creatures, Heatmiser, Gerald Collier, and the Brian Jonestown Massacre. -

 I started teaching guitar in 2009.